Updated: Nov 22

 On the eighteenth day of July 1936, a group of army generals led by Gustavo Quiepo de Llano launched a golpe de estado against the Spanish Republic.
 The plotters’ first objective was Seville where they succeeded in massacring three thousand civilians, most of whom were hunted down and shot or their throats slit with knives after hostilities ceased in the city.
 The rebels suffered only thirteen soldiers and civilian collaborators killed.

 Many of the murdered were dragged from their homes and executed along the ancient Roman walls of the Macarena and Pomarejo districts in reprisal for the city’s population having voted overwhelmingly in favour of democracy in 1932.
 The other most defiant and therefore most severely punished district was Triana, the old gypsy quarter located on the opposite bank of the Guadalquivir River, across the famous Isabel II Bridge designed and built by Gustave Eiffel in the mid-19th century.
-Numerous attempts were planned to blow up the bridge but, fortunately for posterity, none succeeded.
+Numerous defensive efforts were planned to blow up the bridge but, fortunately for posterity, none succeeded.

 As the disloyal soldiers poured from the local military barracks of Tablada bent on looting and raping, the flamboyant General Quiepo de Llano styled himself a hero, boasting that he’d captured the 'communist stronghold' of Seville almost single headedly.
 In fact, the coup itself was the brainchild of Tablada’s chief of staff, José Cuesta Moreneo.
 Officers who remained loyal to the Republic or took a neutral stance were arrested and shot by their rebel colleagues.
 The civil governor and chief of police were condemned to death.
 Curiously, the formal charge levied against the many thousands of civil administrators and military personnel who remained loyal to the elected government was ‘military insurrection against the State.’